On the existence of solutions of dynamic equations on time scales in Banach spaces: Concluding remarks

-\theoremRef{thm_08} was inspired by Section $3$ in \cite{Banas_Lecko} and Theorem $17$ in \cite{Oberta}, where a similar system of classical differential equations and fractional differential equations, respectively, are studied.
+\theoremRef{thm_11} was inspired by Section $3$ in \cite{Banas_Lecko} and Theorem $17$ in \cite{Oberta}, where similar systems of classical differential equations and fractional differential equations, respectively, are studied.
 Also, note that \sectionRef{sec_04_03} was inspired by Section $4.3$ in \cite{Oberta}, where a similar fractional parabolic PDE (for $\T=\R$) is investigated.
+Moreover, note that a more general non-linearity, e.g. in the form of a $p$-Laplacian, could be considered in \exampleRef{ex_05} in the same way as it is done in \cite{Oberta}.
+Also, note that partial dynamic equations of the type \eqref{eq_04_06}, although with a more general non-linear dependence on $u$ in the form of $F\br{t,x,u\br{t,x}}$, could be studied in the future.
+Finally, note that the existence and uniqueness theorems for reaction-diffusion equations, together with their dependence on the \textit{graininess} function, involving such a general non-linear dependence on $u$ are studied e.g. in \cite{Slavik_Stehlik_Volek}.

+{ \textbf{Acknowledgements} The author would like to thank prof. Pavel Řehák for his support, guidance and for his insightful remarks and suggestions.
+Also, the author would like to thank the two anonymous reviewers for their helpful and constructive comments.

+\textbf{Funding} The research has been supported by the Brno University of Technology grant number FSI-S-23-8161.